-Participants receive a biodegradable bag as they finish, collecting free samples (no flyers/vouchers) from the Festival site.
-This reduces waste as they pick up only what they want.
+All runners will receive a canvas finisher goodby bag, donated by Royal Bank of Canada, and they can collect free samples (no flyers/vouchers) from the Festival site.
+This reduces waste as runners only pick up want they want!

 Litter areas set up for the public have clearly labelled bins for recycling and general waste.
 We even have special bins to collect and compost banana skins.
 These areas are staffed during the event to maximise the amount being recycled.

 Participant race t-shirts are made from sustainably sourced bamboo and recycled polyester.
 Our local supplier works closely with her manufacturer in China to ensure a closed loop of sustainable work practices.

 - Race shirts are shipped, not flown.

 - Participant medals are made from FSC-certified Beech wood.
 The lanyards are made from recycled materials, and a split ring attachment to the wooden medal encourages re-use e.g. as a key fob.

 - Where possible, we produce race branding, signage and décor without dates for re-use in future years.